-2.6.7 Specifications of raw materials for manufacturing
+2.6.5 Specifications of raw materials for manufacturing

-Specifications/certificates must be available for all composite ingredients, processed raw materials and those raw materials where there is a risk of animal content, GMO or non-certified soy and palm oil.
+Specifications/certificates must be available for all composite ingredients, processed raw materials and those raw materials where there is a risk of animal content or GMO.

-3. ADDITIONAL RULES FOR PRODUCERS
+3. ADDITIONAL REQUIREMENTS FOR PRODUCERS AND OPERATORS WITHOUT PHYSICAL HANDLING OF UNPACKAGED FOODS

-In addition to the basic rules, producers must also apply the rules in this chapter.
+In addition to the basic requirements, producers and operators without physical handling of unpackaged foods must also apply the requirements in this chapter.